fedexist/python-fp-growth/Readme.md

 For example, to find the itemsets with support ≥ 4 in the included example file:

     python -m fp_growth -s 4 examples/tsk.csv

+Options:
+		-s X or --minimum-support X sets minimum support to X (Default is 2) -n or --numeric converts the values in datasets to numerals (Default is false) -d or --no-dopples Changes the support of the patterns so that it is the actual number of its appearances alone disregarding appearance in supersets (default: false)

 References
 ----------